Frequently Asked Questions

 8. Do you have an underwater treadmill?

 Not at this time, but it is on the wishlist!
-While underwater treadmills can be wonderful for some conditions, it is a small part of the rehab plan and is not indicated for every pet.
-Rehab therapists have many other tools to address your pet's needs.
+While underwater treadmills can be wonderful for some conditions, it is a small part of the rehab plan and is not indicated for every pet or condition.
+Skilled rehab therapists have many other tools to address your pet's needs.